 Willamette Falls in Oregon City.
 We made our way to our next stop of the day at Aurora.

 The Donald station sign.
-Next, we drove to Walmart in Woodburn where I had to get a new memory card reader and Chris needed a new cell phone charger and Elizabeth bought some film for her camera.
+Next, we drove to Walmart in Woodburn where I had to get a new memory card reader, Chris needed a new cell phone charger and Elizabeth bought some film for her camera.
 From here, we drove down I-5 and made our way to Brownsville to our next stop.

 This boxcar is used by the museum as a theatre car.